 We are in the midst of the holiday shopping frenzy.
 There is no question that people are doing more of their holiday shopping online to buy gifts for family and friends than through brick-and-mortar retailers, despite perilous shopping scenarios like Black Friday mega sale stampedes.
 Retailers, but especially restaurant businesses, need to take advantage of the holiday season.

-People usually think about Black Friday bargains when they think of electronics, toys, or clothes.
+People usually think about Black Friday bargains when they think of electronics, toys, clothes or genuine leather.
 But restaurants also offer their own holiday discounts.
 According to a survey by the National Retail Federation, more than a third of shoppers will buy gift cards from restaurants this holiday season.
 What does this mean to the restaurant business?

 To entice consumers to buy their gift cards, restaurant chains are giving away freebies or offering discounts.
 There is no better time in the whole year to boost sales, acquire new customers, and reconnect with old ones than Black Friday weekend.
 To achieve this, restaurant managers need to stand out from the intense competition, which is why a Black Friday marketing campaign is essential.

 The holiday shopping season is well underway now that Black Friday has arrived.
 Shoppers are putting an even more tremendous amount of pressure on retailers.
 The Thanksgiving to Christmas period has fewer shopping opportunities this year, making the clock tick for restaurants.